iHeadWater/hydroevaluate/docs/source/index.rst

-.. hydro-model-xaj documentation master file, created by sphinx-quickstart on Fri Dec 10 08:29:52 2021.
+.. hydroevaluate documentation master file, created by sphinx-quickstart on Fri May 31 08:29:52 2024.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to hydro-model-xaj's documentation!
+Welcome to hydroevaluate's documentation!
 ===========================================

 .. toctree::